3 Weeks in Turkey Itinerary

 2 images - bodrum harbour and Ephesus ruins - 3 Weeks in Turkey Itinerary

 Izmir is a coastal town in the southwest of Turkey, it’s also known as the capital of the Smyrna region, founded by the Greeks.
 It was conquered by the Romans and was renovated by Alexander the Great.
-But the Ottoman Empire gained control of the city in the 15th Century.
+However, the Ottoman Empire gained control of the city in the 15th Century.

 Visiting Izmir is a popular place to base yourself if you plan to explore the archaeological and historical sites of Ephesus.
 Izmir is a busy harbour town as well, which means that if you want to enjoy the beautiful Aegean Sea, it’s recommended to head to Cesme.